Ask Netlify

 Once you’ve connected to your PolyScale account, the Netlify UI detects any existing caches on your account.
 You need to add a cache on Netlify to complete the integration.

-1. Select Add cache.
+1. Select Connect existing cache.

-3. Enter the Username and Password associated with your database.
+5. Enter the Username and Password associated with your database.

-1. Create an Alias, which the integration uses to create environment variable names as noted above.
+2. Create an Alias, which the integration uses to create environment variable names as noted above.

-2. Select your Database provider name from the menu.
+3. Select your Database provider name from the menu.

-4. Enter the Username and Password associated with your database.
+5. Enter the Username and Password associated with your database.

 Netlify stores your database username and password as environment variables only.
 They’re not stored anywhere else as part of enabling this integration.
-Enabling this integration creates environment variables like the following, in this case with the CUSTOMERS example:
+Enabling this integration creates environment variables like the following, in this case with the customers example:

 POLYSCALE_CUSTOMERS_USERNAME